Robin Hood tax: Criticism against implementation at national or regional level only

 If implemented just at EU level rather than globally, critics have stated the negative consequences would be felt disproportionately in Britain, with economists such as Tim Congdon estimating an FTT could result in over 100,000 job losses from London's financial sector.
 Andrew Tyrie, Chairman of the UK Treasury Select Committee, has listed 17 problems with the FTT tax, including a loss of overall tax revenue for Britain.
 Critics have conceded that the FTT would reduce the overall volume of transactions, especially those originating from High-frequency trading, but deny that it would reduce the risk of further crises in the financial sector.
 On 15 April 1990, the tax on fixed-income securities was abolished.
 It is notable that the tax imposed an increased cost on government borrowing, and this may have influenced the decision to repeal the tax.

 Public opinion

-A Eurobarometer poll of more than 27,000 people published in January 2011 found that Europeans are strongly in favour of a financial transaction tax by a margin of 61 to 26 per cent.
-Of those, more than 80 per cent agree that if global agreement cannot be reached – an FTT should, initially, be implemented in just the EU.
-Support for an FTT, in the UK, is 65 per cent.
-Another survey published earlier by YouGov suggests that more than four out of five people in the UK, France, Germany, Spain and Italy think the financial sector has a responsibility to help repair the damage caused by the economic crisis.
+A Eurobarometer poll of more than 27,000 people published in January 2011 found that Europeans were strongly in favour of a financial transaction tax by a margin of 61 to 26 per cent.
+Of those, more than 80 per cent agreed that if global agreement cannot be reached – an FTT should, initially, be implemented in just the EU.
+Support for an FTT, in the UK, was 65 per cent.
+Another survey published earlier by YouGov suggested that more than four out of five people in the UK, France, Germany, Spain and Italy thought the financial sector has a responsibility to help repair the damage caused by the economic crisis.
 The poll also indicated strong support for an FTT among supporters of all the three main UK political parties.

-Despite the arguments that an EU only FTT tax would hurt Great Britain, other 2011 polls have suggested about two-thirds of the British public support the Robin Hood tax campaign.
+Despite the arguments that an EU only FTT tax would hurt Great Britain, other polls in 2011 suggested about two-thirds of the British public supported the Robin Hood tax campaign.